corretto/amazon-corretto-crypto-provider/README.md

 Add the following to your `pom.xml` or wherever you configure your Maven dependencies.
 This will instruct it to use the most recent 1.x version of ACCP.
 For more information, please see [VERSIONING.rst](https://github.com/corretto/amazon-corretto-crypto-provider/blob/develop/VERSIONING.rst).

+The below snippet will pull in all versions of ACCP prior to the 2.0.0 release.
+Once 2.0.0 is released, we recommend that everyone switch to a specifier of `[2.0,3.0)`.

 ```xml
 <dependency>